cs3110/textbook/_sources/chapters/appendix/bigoh.md

 number of nodes in a list, or the number of nodes and edges in a graph, etc.

 Could an algorithm run in a different amount of time on two inputs of the same "size"?
 Sure.
-For example, multiplying a matrix by all zeroes might be faster than multiplying by arbitrary numbers.
+For example, multiplying a matrix by all zeros might be faster than multiplying by arbitrary numbers.
 But in practice, size matters more than exact inputs.